coryodaniel/ingestor/README.md

 A simple DSL for importing data from text and csv files to ActiveRecord.
 This was originally designed to continually import changing data from EAN and Geonames.

+Great for parsing JSON, XML, CSV and plaint text into ActiveRecord, if you need to scrape HTML I suggest [klepto](http://github.com/coryodaniel/klepto)

 ## Installation

 Add this line to your application's Gemfile: